jurgob/jurgo-boemo-blog/content/blog/thinking_in_react_in_few_words/index.md

 # Thinking in React

 In an era dominated by AI agents and vibecoding, mastering the fundamentals has never been more important.
-That's why I created my own version of [Thinking in React](https://react.dev/learn/thinking-in-react) and the [Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe) tutorial, shorter, easier, with Typescript and slot machines.
+That's why I created my own version of [Thinking in React](https://react.dev/learn/thinking-in-react) and the [Tic Tac Toe](https://react.dev/learn/tutorial-tic-tac-toe) tutorial - shorter, easier, with Typescript and slot machines.

 Find my code [here](https://stackblitz.com/edit/vitejs-vite-6q5ngvmj?file=README.md)

 ---

-## The "Minimal State" Affair
+## The "Minimal State" Principle

-There's a concept in [Thinking in React](https://react.dev/learn/thinking-in-react) that I think is super important and hard to achieve: **Find the minimal but complete representation of UI state**.
+There’s a core idea in [Thinking in React](https://react.dev/learn/thinking-in-react) that’s both crucial and often misunderstood: **Find the minimal but complete representation of UI state**.
-Everyone agrees with this in principle, yet I see many developers struggling with this.
-Let's do an example: You want to make a type `user` which has birthDate and the current age.
-The type is:
+Everyone agrees with this in principle, yet I see many developers struggling in practice.

+Let’s look at an example.
+Suppose you want a `User` type with `birthDate` and `age`:

 ```ts
 type User = {